learn-co-curriculum/dsc-statistical-modeling/README.md

 $$y = m  x + c$$

 You'll often come across greek letters talking about models like this.
-Another common way of writing a linear equation is ($\beta$ is the greek letter "beta"):
+Another common way of writing a linear equation is ($\beta$ is the Greek letter "beta"):

 $$y = \beta_0 + \beta_1  x $$